natvis4qt, a command line tool to install and update natvis files in known location

 QVariant Improvements

 After looking at the containers, I decided to look at QVariant.
 Unfortunately, not all types are properly handled, but at least the static primitives, core templates, and most of the core classes are.
 If the type is unknown, it will show at least the typeId, so the developer can know what is inside the QVariant.
-The full list is available here: Qt6 Natvis documentation
+The full list is available here: Qt6 Natvis support

 That's a good question, and my first attempt at trying to fix this issue was to look at Qt Creator.
 After all, it's using the same compiler and debugger.
 Surely, I can find something I can use.
 Quoting the documentation: